ihsanashi/react-tudu/README.md

-*Currently implementing user authentication with auth0 and integrating with a backend REST API built with Express.
-So, I may have broken some things...*
+_I'm currently integrating a backend REST API built with Express and MongoDB to handle user data, as well as implementing user authentication with auth0.
+So some of the features are not working as yet, or buggy.
+I'm also going to add tests once I have completed the CRUD features._

+_I'll update here as I make progress._

 # Table of Contents